truereflectionmedia/CE-Newsletter-MJML/README.md

-this is for code demo purposes only assocaited with the youtube series on building a dynamic newsletter this is not an active repo
+this is for code demo purposes only associated with the youtube series on building a dynamic newsletter

+Each file pertains to a section or insert column and has a corresponding minified version that can be copied into xano